droongma/Indoor-Positioning/README.md

 **You can see the introduction video in the following URL:** https://vimeo.com/676350483

-## 1. Collector
+## 1. Collector & Dataset
 To implement collector, we used the following techniques:
 + Used WifiManager class in Android Studio
 + Collected BSSID, RSSI data
 + Collected data is stored as Excel files (.xls)

-As a result, we have 1598 APs.
+As a result, we have 1598 APs in our result dataset.
 The result dataset consists of 1599 columns(1598 for APs and 1 for location) and 287 rows.
 **Each row represents signal information collected from specific location.**
 **The last column represents location(that we want to predict) , and all other columns represents signal strength of each AP.**